Misba0019/ProductPulse/README.md

 The app will be available at [http://localhost:3000/products](http://localhost:3000/products).

 ---

-## Usage

-- **View all products:**
-  Go to `/products` to see the product list.
-- **Filter by category:**
-  Use the category filter as needed.
-- **Add a product:**
-  Click "Add Product" and fill out the form.
-- **Edit or delete a product:**
-  Click a product name, then use the "Edit" or "Delete" options.

----

 ## Project Structure

-- `index.js` – Main Express application; sets up routes, connects to MongoDB, and starts the server.
+- `index.js` – Main Express app; sets up routes, connects to MongoDB, and starts the server.
-- `models/product.js` – Defines the Product schema and model using Mongoose.
+- `models/product.js` – Mongoose schema and model definition
-- `seeds.js` – Script to populate the database with sample product data.
+- `seeds.js` – Script to seed the database with sample products
 - `views/products/index.ejs` – Displays the list of products.
-- `views/products/details.ejs` – Shows details for a single product.
+- `views/products/details.ejs` – Shows individual product details
 - `views/products/edit.ejs` – Form to edit an existing product.
-- `views/products/new.ejs` – Form to add a new product.
+- `views/products/new.ejs` – Form to add a product.

 ---